Siphezaza/Paper-code/README.md

 ## Repository Structure

 The repository is organised to support both full reproducibility of the paper results and easy adaptation to new acoustic telemetry datasets.
-├── Notebook with plots for the paper (2).ipynb
+─ Notebook with plots for the paper (2).ipynb
-│ Main end-to-end analysis notebook used to generate the results and figures │ reported in the paper.
+(Main end-to-end analysis notebook used to generate the results and figures reported in the paper

-│
-├── autoencoder_model(original_batch_size_128_50epchs3).keras
-│ Trained neural network autoencoder (NN-AE).
+─ autoencoder_model(original_batch_size_128_50epchs3).keras (Trained neural network autoencoder (NN-AE)).

-│
-├── best_isolation_forest_model_original.pkl
-│ Pre-trained Isolation Forest model.
+─ best_isolation_forest_model_original.pkl (Pre-trained Isolation Forest model).

-│
-├── best_lof_params_original.pkl
-│ Optimised Local Outlier Factor parameters.
+─ best_lof_params_original.pkl (Optimised Local Outlier Factor parameters).

-│
-├── best_dbscan_params_90s.pkl
-│ Optimised DBSCAN parameters for the 90 s augmented dataset.
+─ best_dbscan_params_90s.pkl (Optimised DBSCAN parameters for the 90 s augmented dataset).

-│
-├── dbscan_results_90s.pkl
-│ Stored DBSCAN anomaly detection results.
+─ dbscan_results_90s.pkl (Stored DBSCAN anomaly detection results).

-│
-└── README.md
+─ README.md
 Extended tutorial-style documentation for the repository.
 Saved models and parameter files allow users to reproduce reported results efficiently, while the main notebook provides a transparent implementation of the full methodology.